fsantanna/pingus/ceu/README.md

 clicked or not, according to the occurrence of `on_primary_button_click` and `update` after 1 second, respectively.

-#### The "Bomber" Pingu
+#### The "Bomber" Action

 <img src="../data/images/pingus/player0/bomber.png" width="350" align="right" valign="top"/>

-The *bomber* action explodes the clicked Pingu, destroying the terrain under its radius and throwing particles around.
+The *bomber action* explodes the clicked pingu, destroying the terrain under its radius and throwing particles around.
-The clicked Pingu becomes an animation which, at some frames, changes to a new state to perform some action:
+The clicked pingu becomes an animation which, at some frames, changes to a new state to perform some action:

 1. 0th frame: plays a "Oh no!" sound.
 2. 10th frame: plays a "Plop!" sound.
 3. 13th frame: throws particles, destroys the terrain, shows an explosion sprite
 4. Game tick: hides the explosion sprite
-5. Last frame: kills the Pingu
+5. Last frame: kills the pingu

 *(Open [this video][youtube-bomber] to listen to the sound effects.)*